jechiy/hitchhiker/source/_posts/2015-09-02-essential-developer-apps-for-your-brand-new-mac.md

 - *View > Show Path bar*
 - *View > Show tab bar*

-PS: There’s an app called [x] there personalize the finder, but I like to stick to the native one in this case.
+PS: There’s an app called [XtraFinder](https://www.trankynam.com/xtrafinder/) that personalizes the finder, but I like to stick to the native one in this case.

 ### Personalize Doker